GNA University B.Tech Admissions 2025

 JEE Advanced 2025 Syllabus: IIT Kanpur has published the JEE Advanced syllabus pdf on its official website, jeeadv.ac.in.
-The JEE Advanced syllabus 2025 was revised a couple of times since 2023, and the same syllabus has now been released.
+Candidates can check the JEE Advanced 2025 syllabus on this page.
 A detailed JEE Advanced 2025 syllabus pdf containing topics from Physics, Chemistry, and Mathematics is available now.
 The authority will prepare the JEE Advanced 2025 question paper based on the syllabus.
-The exam date for the JEE Advanced 2025 is May 18, 2025.
+The JEE Advanced 2025 exam is being conducted on May 18, 2025.

 JEE Advanced syllabus is primarily based on the class 11 and 12 concepts, and it tests candidates' ability to integrate multiple concepts and apply them to solve problems.
 Along with the syllabus, candidates must also be aware of the JEE Advanced 2025 exam pattern.
 Read the article below for complete details regarding the JEE Advanced 2025 Syllabus.